tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 [Ack]                  -------->                          | Flight 2 |
                                                           +----------+
 ~~~~
-{: #dtls-post-handshake-ticket title="Message Flights for New Session Ticket Message"}
+{: #dtls-post-handshake-ticket title="Message flights for the new session ticket message"}

 Note: The application data sent by the client is not included in the
 timeout and retransmission calculation.